keepaliveit-staging/staging.keepaliveit.co.uk/index.markdown

 ### What do we do?
 We're a one-stop-shop business who specialises in I.T Consultation, Hardware installation, Agile Software Development, and everything that lies in-between to keep I.T systems operational.
-Whether you're a small business who needs help setting up a small Local Area Network (LAN), a medium sized company who wants to start selling a new range of products online, or a FTSE 100 company requiring expertise advice with a Cloud migration strategy; We cater for organisations of all size, no matter their technical literacy.
+Whether you're a small business who needs help designing & setting up a small Local Area Network (LAN), a medium sized company who wants to start selling a new range of products online, or a FTSE 100 company requiring expertise advice with a Cloud migration strategy; We cater for organisations of all size, no matter their technical literacy.

 Keeping I.T Alive is what we do and we're pretty good at it.
 We're here to take your I.T Development & Operations frustrations away and keep your I.T Operational for the times you depend on it the most - at home or in the office.